• Home

 WORK EXPERIENCE:

 Prior to joining SEPPS, Mr. Welton served as a Contract Manager for JM Consulting Group (JMCG), headquartered locally in Goleta.
 During Mr. Welton’s tenure with JMCG, he led several regional deployments of national telecommunications infrastructure, and was responsible for planning, acquisition and construction management efforts on various multi-million-dollar projects up and down the west coast from Western Washington to San Diego.
-In addition, he accrued several years of experience at the County of Santa Barbara, working within the Zoning Administration Division of the Planning & Development Department.
+In addition, he accrued several years of experience at the County of Santa Barbara working within the Planning & Development Department.

 EDUCATION: